 Many people have reached out to me for advice on how to forgive someone after I forgave the young man who brutally attacked me in February 2016.

 parent, spouse, or lover for something they did that hurt you than it is

 to forgive a total stranger for a much "bigger" misdeed.
 That is because when we have an emotional connection to someone, we feel betrayed when that person whom we love and trust lets us down.

 A Course in Miracles says that there is no order or hierarchy in acts of kindness or love and that all mistakes should be forgiven.
 Keep in mind that forgiving someone doesn't mean that you should put yourself in a position for them to hurt you again.
 It means that you let go of the anger and pain around the incident.
-It means that you stop punishing them and yourself for what is already passed.
+It means that you stop punishing them and yourself for what has already passed.

 Coincidentally, over the years I've published many articles right on this site with specific strategies on how to forgive someone .
 They all start with the same first step: Deciding that you WANT to forgive and let go.

-I know that that is not always easy. but it is essential for your happiness in life.
+I know that is not always easy.
+But it is essential for your happiness in life.
 If you feel blocked in this regard, you may want to begin with heart-opening exercises like this self healing technique.

 This interview by the founders of the Marriage Restoration Project, Shlomo and Rivka Slatkin, on the topic of letting go of emotional baggage in relationships, happened soon after I forgave my attacker.
 We talk about getting to that first step of forgiveness here:

 Think about it: You can NOT possibly be happy and resentful at the same time.
 Pick one!

 1. If you can't go all the way, loosen your grip.